 When you register for a New York Public Library card, you accept responsibility for all items on the card, all use made of the card and all charges made against it until your card is reported lost.
 The Library must have a record of your card having been reported lost, or it is not considered lost.
 Therefore it is to the patron’s benefit to report the loss or theft of a library card immediately.

 The cost of replacing a lost or stolen library card is $1.00.
 This fee is assessed at the time the card is reported lost.

 Report lost cards by phone, in person at any Library location, or by e-mail.
 Eligible users may also apply for a replacement library card online.

 The New York Public Library provides a notification service for held items, overdue materials & other service-specific reasons.
 Notices are available via telephone or e-mail & the method by which you receive them is chosen at the time you apply for a card.
 Additionally, notices and bills for overdue material will be sent to the mailing address on record at the Library.
-It is the responsibility of the borrower to notify The Library if any of their contact information changes.
+Cardholders are required to select a notice preference & to provide a valid telephone number or e-mail address on their account.
+Additionally, it is the responsibility of the borrower to notify The Library if any of their contact information changes.

 If you receive a paper bill notice for a lost or overdue item & the address listed on the notice is no longer up to date, you may mail in your corrected address on the postage paid mailer.
 However, your card will be blocked until you have verified the change of address on your next visit to the library.

 Note: In the case of borrowers who receive their notices by e-mail, it is their responsibility to make sure that e-mails sent from addresses with @nypl.org in the sender information be allowed through any filters they may have in place on their Inbox.

 Library notices are sent as a courtesy.
 Failure to receive a notice does not absolve the borrower from any fines or fees attached to their patron record.